A New Blood Test May Help Alzheimer’s Disease Diagnosis in Its Early Stages

 Variable #3: Damaged Blood Vessels — Poor cardiovascular health can damage blood vessels and unfortunately, this damage has been shown to spread to the brain.
 This can lead to the breakdown of the blood-brain barrier, increasing the brain’s exposure to toxic chemicals.

-For more information, please refer to our latest Infographic: 6 Key Factors to Reduce the Risk of Alzheimer’s.
+For more information on potential risk factors, please refer to our latest Infographic: 6 Key Factors to Reduce the Risk of Alzheimer’s.